Signal Multiresolution Analyzer

 Level - Wavelet decomposition level

-Changing any setting in the toolstrip will enable the Decompose button.
+Changing any parameter in the toolstrip enables the Decompose button.

 Load the noisy Doppler signal.
 The signal is a noisy version of the Doppler test signal of Donoho and Johnstone .

-Open Signal Multiresolution Analyzer and load the signal into the app.
-By default, the app creates a four-level MODWTMRA decomposition of the signal.
+Open Signal Multiresolution Analyzer and import the signal into the app.
+By default, the app creates a four-level MODWTMRA decomposition of the signal in the MODWT tab.
 In the Decomposed Signals pane, the wavelet decomposition is named

 noisdopp1.
-The Reconstruction pane shows the original and reconstructed signals plotted in two different colors.
+The Reconstructions pane shows the original and reconstructed signals plotted in two different colors.

-To add the EMD decomposition, click Add ▼ and select EMD.
+To add the EMD decomposition, first switch to the Signal Multiresolution Analyzer tab, then click Add ▼ and select EMD.

 After a few moments the EMD decomposition